-Recall also that net income fell, but not nearly so dramatically as the decline in EVA.
-Net income does not reflect the amount of equity capital employed, but EVA does.
+does.
 Because of this omission, net income is not as useful as EVA for setting corporate goals and measuring managerial performance.

 We will have more to say about both MVA and EVA later in the book, but we can close this section with two observations.
 First, there is a relationship between MVA and EVA, but it is not a direct one.
-If a company has a history of negative EVAs, then its MVA will probably be negative, and vice versa if it has a history of positive EVAs.
+If a company has a history of negative EVAs, then its MVA will probably be negative; conversely, its MVA probably will be positive if the company has a history of positive EVAs.
 However, the stock price, which is the key ingredient in the MVA calculation, depends more on expected future performance than on historical performance.
 Therefore, a company with a history of negative EVAs could have a positive MVA, provided investors expect a turnaround in the future.

 The second observation is that when EVAs or MVAs are used to evaluate managerial performance as part of an incentive compensation program, EVA is the measure that is typically used.
-The reasons are (1) EVA shows the value added during a given year, whereas MVA reflects performance over the company's entire life, perhaps even including times before the current managers were born, and (2) EVA can be applied to individual divisions or other units of a large corporation, whereas MVA must be applied to the entire corporation.
+The reasons are: (1) EVA shows the value added during a given year, whereas MVA reflects performance over the company's entire life, perhaps even including times before the current managers were born; and (2) EVA can be applied to individual divisions or other units of a large corporation, whereas MVA must be applied to the entire corporation.

 Define "Market Value Added (MVA)" and "Economic Value Added (EVA)."
 How does EVA differ from accounting profit?

 A firm has \$100 million in total net operating capital.
-Its return on invested capital is 14% and its weighted average cost of capital is 10%.
-What is its EVA? (\$400,000)
+Its return on invested capital is 14%, and its weighted average cost of capital is 10%.
+What is its EVA? (\$4 million)